deividsonorio/subdomain-manager/README.md

 ## Run Project With GNU Make (UNIX Based OS: MacOS, Linux)

+You can start the project containers and database simply running:

+<code>make run-smd-setup-db</code>

+And access the address in the browser: http://localhost:8777

+Other options available are:

 - `make run-smd-setup` : Build docker and start all containers with Laravel setup
 - `make run-smd-setup-db` : Build docker and start all containers with Laravel setup, database migrations and seeder
 - `make run-smd` : Start all docker containers